CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/image_task10_step04.png)

 1. Next we have to create delta tables in our Lakehouse from the files we uploaded.
 To do this access the context menu by clicking on the three dots (...).
-Select **Load to tables** from the context menu and in the submenu click on **New table**
+Select **Load to tables (1)** from the context menu and in the submenu click on **New table (2)**

     ![](media/image_task10_step05.png)